-How to get to and climb Sigiriya in Sri Lanka, I mean where do I start.
-It’s one of the things you have to see when you visit this amazing country.
-Both for the history and the views, it’s a spot you definitely shouldn’t miss.
+Finding out how to get to and climb Sigiriya in Sri Lanka can be a feat in itself, and this is why I wanted to share some practical tips to help you along your way.
+First off, it’s one of the things you have to see when you visit Sri Lanka, both for the history and the views.
+Honestly, it’s a spot you definitely shouldn’t miss.

 Sigiriya, also know as Lion Rock, is arguably the most important site you need to see when you visit Sri Lanka.
 It is thousands of years old and was the site of the Royal Palace of one Sri Lanka’s ancient Kings.

 This UNESCO World Heritage site is one of the most impressive sites you’ll see when you visit Sri Lanka and indeed across Southern Asia (and even the world, to be honest) and is without a doubt, a must-do when you find yourself in the country.
 Also, if you’re visiting Sri Lanka, make sure to check out our complete guide, here.

 So, we’ve put together a snappy guide to help you know how to get to and climb Sigiriya in Sri Lanka.

 ⬇ how to get to and climb Sigiriya in Sri Lanka ⬇